Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 _This article is work in progress..._

+The Sampraday also has is known by the following names: *Hamsa*, *Catuhsana*, *Kumara* or *Sanat* *sampradaya*

 There are a lot of mysteries that surround the Nimbark sampraday.
 With very little information available online and very few books available in english, the sampraday may also be difficult for people living outside of India to learn about.
 This article is an attempt to share a brief overview of the Nimbark sampraday from the perspective of the tradition.

-There has been quiet a bit of historical work done on the Nimbark sampraday, but given its age and all its contributions to India's rich culture and heritage, it is a treasure chest filled with many more jewels for indologists to discover.
+There has been quiet a bit of historical work done on the Nimbark sampraday, but given its age and all its contributions to India's rich culture and heritage, it is a treasure chest filled with many more jewels for indologists to uncover.

+## Origin
+<img src="images/nimbark/Nimbarka-7-.jpg" width=80% height=80%>

+The Sampraday originates from Śrī Hansa Bhagavān to Sri Sankadi Bhagavān (The Four Kumaras), who passed it to their younger brother Sri Narada Muni; and then on to Sri Nimbarka Acharya ji.

+According to tradition, Narada Muni initiated Śrī Nimbārkācārya into the sacred 18-syllabled Śrī Gopāla Mantra, and introduced him to the philosophy of the Yugala upāsana, the devotional worship of the divine couple Śrī Rādhā Kṛṣṇa.

 ## History
-<img src="images/nimbark/Nimbarka-7-.jpg" width=80% height=80%>

 The Nimbark sampraday is the most ancient living vaishnav sampraday.
-Though some modern scholars try dispute this due to lack of evidence, they themselves present many varying timelines all very far apart with very little evidence to support their claims as well, which is ironic because this falls into the same fallacy that they use against the tradition.
+Though some modern scholars try dispute this due to lack of evidence, they themselves present many varying timelines all very far apart with very little evidence to support their claims as well, which is ironic, because this falls into the same fallacy that they use against the tradition.

+Though there are also many other scholars such as Satyanand Joseph, Prof. Rasik Bihari Joshi, Prof. M. M. Aggrawal etc., that state that Sri Nimbarks time period to be at least of the same time or before the appearance of Shankaracharya.

 Many indologists have underlined the fact that history has not been kind to the Nimbārka Sampradāya.
 Nevertheless, the tradition has contributed great luminaries to the heritage of Bhārata. Śhrī Jayadeva Kavi (author of the famous Śhrī Gīta Govinda), members of the royal dynasties of Amer, Jaipur, Jodhpur, Merta, Udaipur, Bikaner, Kishangarh, Rupangarh, Bharatpur, Budhiya (Haryana) and others from the 16th century until Indian independence, the great Hindi poets Ghanānanda, Sundar Kuṃvarī, Bāṅkāvatī, Nāgarī Dās, etc., were all followers of monks of the Nimbārka Sampradāya.
 Nāgarī Dās, the spiritual name of Maharāja Sāvant Singh (born 1699), was the founding patron of the Kishangarh style of painting.
 Many hundreds of poems he composed after renouncing, dedicated to the Supreme Lord, are sung not only by Nimbārkīs, but also by followers of the Puṣhṭimārga (Śhrī Vallabhāchārya’s sampradāya).
 These are a small sample of those who credit their talents to the blessings of the Supreme Lord and the gurus of the Nimbārka Sampradāya.

 Nimbārkī monks prefer to worship the Lord in seclusion.
 They typify the true paramahaṁsa, which is why the tradition is also known as the Paramahaṁsa Sampradāya, the lineage of the supremely renounced.
-Also especially in the early days, the esoteric knowledge or Radha and the yugal maha mantra was kept secret.
-This lead to the sampraday dimenitioning towards the 13th to 15th Century.
-Which then got revived and widespread mainly by Sri Harivyas dev achyarya and his 12 main disciples.
+Also especially in the early days, the esoteric knowledge of Sri Radha and the yugal maha mantra was kept secret.
+This lead to the sampraday slowly diminishing and towards the 13th to 15th Century it was almost lost.
+Fortunatly the sampraday got revived and widespread during the 15th Century mainly by Sri Harivyas dev achyarya and his 12 main disciples.

-As time passed the sampraday had become very small due to lack of ashrams and preaching.
-The sampradays head courters was situated in Mathura Vrindavan.
-Due to the destruction of Mathura and Vrindavan, parts of the history and many important scriptures of the Nimbark sampraday has been lost.
+While the sampraday was at its smallest numbers during the 13th Century and 14th Century, the destruction of Mathura and Vrindavan occurred, and many important scriptures of the Nimbark sampraday has been lost.

-The Sampraday originates from Śrī Hansa Bhagavān to Sri Sankadi Bhagavān (The Four Kumaras), who passed it to their younger brother Sri Narada Muni; and then on to Sri Nimbarka Acharya ji.

-According to tradition, Narada Muni initiated Śrī Nimbārkācārya into the sacred 18-syllabled Śrī Gopāla Mantra, and introduced him to the philosophy of the Yugala upāsana, the devotional worship of the divine couple Śrī Rādhā Kṛṣṇa.

 ### Related articles
 - [Ancient Nimbark temple, 350 - 400 years old](https://a108.net/blogs/entry/38005-nimbark-temples-of-chhipi-gali-nimbark-kot-ajab-manohar-lal/)